All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 One of the delights of whistling is the variety of instruments available.
 Some pipes have tapered bores while others are straight.
 They're made from all sorts of metals: brass, nickel, nickel-plated brass, tin, aluminum, even lead (back before they learned it wasn't safe).
 Other materials include ABS resin plastic, wood... and even home-mades from PVC pipe!

-The body of the instrument combines with a fipple, or mouthpiece.
+The tubular body of the instrument combines with a fipple, or mouthpiece.
 These can be plastic, wood, or metal; and either separate or built-in.
 Only whistles with separate fipples are tunable.

 Add it all up and you have a gloriously varied universe of whistles to explore.
 Based on different design and materials, some whistles sound bright and clear; others, musky or rustic; and still others, soft and warm.
-Whatever your taste, there's a whistle to match it.
-Part of the fun of whistling is finding your favorite pipe.
-With whistles being so inexpensive, many players build collections.

-Penny whistles finger like transverse ocarinas and recorders in that you progressively lift fingers to hit higher notes.
-But the similarities end there.
 Whistles have only six top holes and no thumb holes beneath.
 With a pitch range of about two octaves, you achieve the higher octave by overblowing the instrument.
 You finger the higher octave the same as the lower, and hit the higher notes by blowing harder.

 Like alto C ocarinas, high notes on the D whistle can be loud -- they might disturb close neighbors.
 Experienced players learn to clearly articulate high notes with a nice tone.
+Or, you can just play a lower pitched whistle with a softer voice.

-With its two-octave range, the whistle lets you play any kind of music.
-It can play all sharps and flats, yet most consider the whistle a diatonic instrument.
-Why?
-Those sharps and flats involve not only cross-fingering but a lot of half-holing.
-This requires some practice, especially with fast tunes.
 A simpler approach is to to switch keys simply by playing a different whistle.
 Or, change the key of the tune to fit your whistle.

-The popular D whistle sounds D5 as its base note.
-(That's one note above the C5 base note of alto C ocarinas and soprano recorders.)
-It's a fairly high-pitched instrument.
 D whistles pop out quick-fingered notes in a bright, dynamic way that makes them ideal for quick dance tunes, happy jigs, and the like.
 Ornamentation shows off well.
 Many players enjoy learning fancy techniques for Celtic music.
 But those aren't necessary unless they interest you.

-Which whistle should you start with?
-Yikes, you'll get a ton of advice on this topic!
-Just like ocarina and recorder players, everyone promotes their favorite.
-Here's a secret.
-I only started playing the whistle last year, having never touched one before.
-I tested a flock of whistles and found I could immediately hit all the notes with the Clarke Sweetone.
-I don't know that it's the best whistle ever made but it's surely a great one to start with.
+When I started playing the whistle a few years ago, I found I could immediately hit all the notes clearly and cleanly with the Clarke Sweetone.
+I don't know if it's the best whistle ever made but it's surely a great one to start with.
 It's got a pleasing tone, too.
-All for only about $15 USD.
+For only about $15 USD.
 You can't lose with it.

 If you have an interest in Celtic culture, or you'd just like an inexpensive start with an incredibly expressive instrument, the penny whistle might be for you.
 You can see if it suits you for less than $20.

-Tin Whistle - Free Resources:
+Tin Whistle - Free Resources

 Native American Flutes

 Historically, Native Americans comprised a diversity of related peoples with different languages and cultures spread over a vast geographic area.
 They invented many kinds of flutes and developed varieties of each.
-The Native American flute gives you access to this unique musical tradition.

 What we call the Native American flute today is the result of a standardization process that occurred in the 1980s.
 This evolution brought Native American flutes closer to conformance with European musical concepts.
-For example, base pitches were standardized and the pentatonic minor scale, a five note scale, became predominant.
-The result has been an explosion of interest in Native American flutes.

 Take a look at these flutes: